Jerry Hicks Cancer Scam

 How To Make The Scam Work…

-Jerry and Esther scrambled to hide Jerry’s cancer, but it was later revealed by a family member as leukemia.
+Jerry and Esther scrambled, hiding Jerry’s cancer, but a family member later revealed it as leukemia.

-They backed themselves into a corner but couldn’t get out of.
+They backed themselves into a corner but couldn’t get out.
 The problem was two-fold:

 - How to explain the outrageous spider bite fantasies pitched to followers, even after Jerry Hicks was well into a chemotherapy cycle, and…

-Instead the practices Esther Hicks recommended to paying followers Jerry Hicks’s cancer was treated with conventional medicine.
+Instead of practices Esther Hicks recommended, Jerry chose conventional medicine.

 Why not follow their own — Abraham’s — advice?
 Didn’t they believe it worked?
 How to explain the contradictions…?